-Franklin W. James - "Make it a gift, son.
-Always make it a gift."
+Franklin W. James - "Make it a gift, son."

 That's precisely why I do it.
-So that someday, somewhere, my music and sound will make someone smile.
+So that someday, somewhere, my sound will make someone smile.
 And that'll be worth it.
 All the work will be worth that smile.
-Because that music will be for them.
+Because those sounds will be for them.

-In 2016, I did the OST for Minirl developed by Chris Simmons of Endigo Design.
-I've also written for Furman University's Percussion Ensemble - they debuted my piece Harfall for four percussionists, bass, and piano.
-Omar Carmenates continues to use Harfall as a lot piece for the Cadets at their DCI competitions.
-I've also written soloist commissions for the concert hall, including pieces for voice and percussion as well as soprano and piano.
+I've scored for indie games, tabletop games, and other interactive media.
+I also compose music for the concert hall.
+I've written for Furman University's percussion ensemble - they debuted my piece Harfall for four percussionists, bass, and piano.
+Omar Carmenates continues to use Harfall as a lot piece for the Cadets at their DCI competitions, which led to an opportunity to perform with John Lawless and his percussion ensemble at KSU.
+I've also written soloist commissions for the concert hall, including pieces for voice and percussion as well as soprano and piano, and have plans for a new percussion duo in 2018.
 In my spare time, I also write chiptune prog music.
-I've also scored several projects for That Studio, a few podcasts for Shut Up & Sit Down and Not Just A Movie, and an unreleased title from video game studio Plutono.

 I received my Bachelor of Music in Piano Performance from Furman University in Greenville, South Carolina where I studied with Derek Parsons and Keith Davis.
 While at Furman University, I performed in public master classes for 2009 Van Cliburn Silver Medalist, Yeol Eum Son; student of Nadia Boulanger and Alfred Cortot, Richard Cass; Russian concert pianist, Ilya Yakushev; Fulbright Scholarship winner, Anne Koscielny; and Laureate de La Chapelle Musicale Reine Elisabeth recipient, Evelyne Brancart.